Salix-OS/blog.salixos.org/content/post/show-off/index.md

 package would be in our main repositories, it would take precedence over the original one that is included in the Slackware repositories.

-And that's how, finally, if you have and updated system and install neofetch, you now get this instead:
+And that's how, finally, if you have an updated system and install neofetch, you now get this instead:

 ![neofetch identifying as Salix](neofetch-salix.png)